renatovalente5/CleanHouseApp/README.md

+Two android application where you can find people to clean your house.
+One for customer users and other for cleaners.

 ## CleanApp:
-Application for users who need their homes clean
+Application for customer users who need their homes clean

 ## HouseCleaner:
 Application for cleaners